DiUS/chariotd/README.md

 ### Message file content

 The message file is in [JSON](https://www.json.org) and contains two mandatory top-level keys - `topic` and `payload`.
 Optionally the key `qos` may be used to indicate the MQTT quality-of-service level to request.
+The default QoS is 1, for "at least once" delivery.

 ```
 {
   "topic": "my/topic/of/something",
-  "qos": 1,
+  "qos": 0,
   "payload": {
     "key": "my data",
     "more": true